motekmoon/photojournalism-portfolio/README.md

 - All text uses `text-gray-900` for better visibility
 - Batch operations support select all / clear selection
 - Error handling with detailed logging in development mode
+- Images use 3:2 aspect ratio (5760×3840)
+- Masthead displays full images with `object-contain` (no cropping)
+- Featured stories use story's featured_image_public_id, not separate featured images

 ## Deployment